snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 	* ebean 2.8.1: "@OneToMany MUST have Cascade.PERSIST or Cascade.ALL because this is a unidirectional relationship"
 	* ormlite: "Generated-id field 'myID' in MyEntity can't be type STRING.
 Must be one of: INTEGER INTEGER_OBJ LONG LONG_OBJ UUID"
 	* ormlite: "No fields have a DatabaseField annotation in class org.anonymous.project.Address"
+* SimpleXml: TransformationException on Lists
+	* use ListWrapper instead of type List

 ## Changelog

  Version | Date | Description